azangru/mysite/src/links/humanities.md

 ---
-title: Links to resources on humanities
+title: Links to resources on the humanities
 layout: layouts/post.njk
 published: true
 ---